Disneyland: Fireworks shows

 Since 2009, Disneyland has moved to a rotating repertoire of firework spectaculars.

-Scheduling of fireworks shows depends on the time of year.
 During the slower off-season periods, the fireworks are only offered on weekends.
 During the busier times, Disney offers additional nights.
 The park offers fireworks nightly during its busy periods, which include Easter/Spring Break, Summer and Christmas time.
-Disneyland spends about $41,000 per night on the fireworks show.
-The show is normally offered at 8:45 or 9:30 pm if the park is scheduled to close at 10 pm or later, but shows have started as early as 5:45 pm.
-A major consideration is the weather and wind, especially at higher altitude, which can force the delay or cancellation of the show.
+A major consideration is the weather; winds at high altitude can result in the delay or cancellation of the show.
 In response to this, alternate versions of the fireworks spectaculars have been created in recent years, solely using the projections and lighting effects.
 With a few minor exceptions, such as July 4 and New Year's Eve, shows must finish by 10:00 pm due to the conditions of the permit issued by the City of Anaheim.

 In recent years, Disneyland uses smaller and mid-sized fireworks shells and more low-level pyrotechnics on the castle to allow guests to enjoy the fireworks spectaculars even if there is a weather issue such as high wind.
 This precedent is known as B-show.
 The first fireworks show to have this format was Believe...
 In Holiday Magic from the 2018 holiday season.